 - In terms of investment setup, that is it

 - You should continue to get educated in this way of investing- focusing on a continuous education on market returns, on volatility and how the markets performed at various pivotal junctures

 - With such an approach, you can then live a good life, because the investments are rather passive in nature.
 By not taking a too active approach to wealth building, this frees up your mind to do your best work in your career.
-The better you do in your career, the greater excess cash flows you will get from work to be channeled back into your wealth portfolio
+The better you do in your career, the greater the excess cash flows you will get from work to be channelled back into your wealth portfolio

 Given Adam and Sabrina’s initial investible wealth of $600,000, a 30% savings rate which allows them to put away an initial amount of $100,000 a year, a higher than average salary growth of 7% a year, and a projected portfolio compounded return of 5% a year, Sabrina and Adam could grow their wealth to $9,674,623 in 18 years’ time when they are 50 years old.

 Adam and Sabrina would have come across materials like the above in their research and they would have implemented something similar.

 However, eventually, a couple like Adam and Sabrina decided to approach us.

 Here are some of the challenges that they faced.

 They Could Not Devote Adequate Time In Continuous Self-Education